Pelicans vs. Cavaliers Prediction & Picks - December 21

 - Computer Predicted Total: 227.1

+- Cleveland covers the spread when it is a 1.5-point underdog or more 60% of the time.
+That's more often than New Orleans covers as a favorite of 1.5 or more (46.2%).

+- New Orleans and its opponents have eclipsed the over/under 46.4% of the time this season (13 out of 28).
+That's less often than Cleveland and its opponents have (15 out of 28).

-- As a moneyline favorite this year, the Cavaliers are 12-6, a better record than the Pelicans have put up (9-6) as moneyline underdogs.
+- As a moneyline favorite this year, the Pelicans are 7-6, while the Cavaliers are 4-6 as moneyline underdogs.

 Put your picks to the test and bet on the Pelicans with BetMGM Sportsbook.